-Veggie pack spring rolls with allergy friendly sesame seed based dipping sauce.
+Veggie spring rolls with allergy friendly sesame seed based dipping sauce.
 This is the perfect no cooking required recipe.
 Is the summer are quickly approaching end with temperatures close to the 100s I am not cooking if I don’t have to.
 I’ve pretty much been looking for ways to enjoy all this beautiful summer produce.
 Gluten free, vegan, and paleo (according to my research – totally understand if you don’t eat rice- use collard greens!!).

 Well I have to admit that zoodle Buddha bowls have been made more times in my house then I ever thought possible.
 But sometimes a girl needs some easy lunch options.
-And these healthy spring rolls are perfect for that.
+And these healthy veggie spring rolls are perfect for that.
 I just slice up all the veggies and start an assembly line!
-These spring rolls are easily customizable and you could even add chicken or shrimp to make these even more filling.
+These veggie spring rolls are easily customizable and you could even add chicken or shrimp to make these even more filling.

 I have to make a confession.
 I ate like 3 of these after taking pictures.
 Half of one didn’t even make it to the pictures because OMG yum, I have no self control.
 The veggies are really just a vehicle for this awesome dipping sauce.
 We found out that Dave has an allergy to peanuts so sunflower seeds have taken over the kitchen around here.
 If you haven’t tried sun butter or making your own savory Asian dipping sauce made from peanut butter, almond butter or sun butter you are missing out!
 I’m fully obsessed with it.
 It’s creamy, dreamy and packs a punch with my favorite spicy ingredient sriracha.